 IndyCar tests at reconfigured Texas test minus some Hondas

-Schmidt Peterson Motorsports, Honda and IndyCar had agreed for the team's No. 5 to use a manufacturer spec engine, with James Hinchcliffe and Mikhail Aleshin sharing time in the car.
-But the car was parked after one lap when Chevrolet made an official complaint based on a series rule that doesn't allow for spec engines in open tests.
+Schmidt Peterson Motorsports, Honda and IndyCar had agreed for that team's No. 5 to use a manufacturer spec engine, with James Hinchcliffe and Mikhail Aleshin sharing time in the car.
+But the car was parked after an install lap when Chevrolet made an official complaint based on a series rule that doesn't allow for spec engines in open tests.

 More AP auto racing: http://racing.ap.org